ZhangxiangHu-Ripple/XRPL-specs/XLS-zkLightclient/README.md

 ### 1.1.
 Changes to the XRPL and Rippled
 This proposal does not introduce any change to XRPL infrastructure.
-If instantiating an XRPL full node with a validator or a tracking server, then a new RPC method `inclusionProof` should be provided by Rippled.
+If instantiating an XRPL full node with a validator, a tracking server, or a Clio server, then some new RPC methods should be provided by these servers.
-This method has no effect on consensus or transaction processing, thus requires no amendment.
+These methods have no effect on consensus or transaction processing, thus requires no amendment.

 <!--